Anthony Munroe: Education

 Munroe was reared in the Bronx, New York.
 Munroe completed his doctoral studies earning an Ed.D. in health education at Teachers College, Columbia University, in New York City.
 He holds a Master of Business Administration from Northwestern University's Kellogg Graduate School of Management and a Master of Public Health from Columbia University.
-His undergraduate degree is from Excelsior University.
+His undergraduate degree is from Regents College of the University of the State of New York (now Excelsior University).